pradyun/Py2C/README.md

 ﻿Py2C
 ====
-Py2C is a translator for translating implicitly statically typed Python code into human-readable C++ code, a bit like what humans would write.
+Py2C is a translator for translating implicitly statically typed Python code into human-readable C++ code, a bit like what humans would write (Or can at least read).
 The code has no Python API calls.
-The generated code can be run without Python headers as it does not embed Python.
+The generated code can be compiled without Python headers as it does not embed Python.

 > Note: Curently it isn't producing any output.
 The starting design itself is extensible with a lot of scope for improvement if needed.<br>